The System of Bikram Yoga Poses

 How do I know it is a Bikram yoga class?

-- The sequence of poses is always practiced the same way and the certified yoga teacher is to follow certain instructions.
+- The sequence of poses is always practiced the same way, and the certified yoga teacher is to follow certain instructions.

-- Eyes open whole class
+- Eyes open the whole class

-- The yoga teacher is not practicing with class, only teaching by verbal instructions and no hands-on corrections
+- The yoga teacher is not practicing with class, only teaching by verbal instructions and no hands-on corrections.

 - Yoga class is alignment focused with a lot of verbal instructions